koaning/bulk/README.md

 To use bulk, you'll first need to prepare a csv file for the lasso widget.

+> **Note**
+> The example below uses the [universal sentence encoder](https://tfhub.dev/google/universal-sentence-encoder/4) but you're
+> totally free to use what-ever text embedding tool that you like.
+> You may also enjoy [whatlies](https://koaning.github.io/whatlies/tutorial/scikit-learn/) or [sentence transformers](https://www.sbert.net/examples/applications/computing-embeddings/README.html).
+You will
+> need to install these tools seperately.

 ```python
 import pandas as pd
 from umap import UMAP